Bytebit-Org/roblox-BatchCollector/docs/classes/BatchCollector.md

 ▸ **forcePostCurrentBatch**(): `void`

-Forces the current batch to be posted right away, ahead of any others presently in the queue
+Forces the current batch to be posted right away, ahead of any others presently in the queue, ignoring any minimum time between batch postings

 #### Returns